 Dental emergencies rarely happen at a convenient or well-planned moment.
 If you or a loved one is struggling with alarming symptoms like severe tooth pain or a damaging fracture, don’t hesitate to contact Cimarron Family Dentistry right away for assistance.
-We do everything in our power to accommodate these urgent situations right away; in many cases, we can even schedule same-day appointments here in Hurst, TX so that you receive relief in record time.
+We do everything in our power to accommodate these urgent situations right away; in many cases, we can even schedule same-day, emergency appointments here in Hurst, TX so that you receive relief in record time.

 Dental emergencies are typically sorted into two major categories.
 First, there are the situations that happen unexpectedly and often through no fault of the sufferer, such as an accidental stumble down some stairs or a ball thrown right in someone’s face.
 This type of trauma can result in dental fractures, oral bleeding, and even completely knocked-out teeth.
 On the other hand, a lack of proper oral hygiene can eventually result in the second kind of emergency – advanced dental infections.
 Here are some helpful tips for what you and your family can do when faced with some of these situations: